enqueuezero/site/content/pseudo-random-numbers.md

 The advantage of LCG is that it uses minimal RAM.
 The disadvantage of LCG is its relatively small period.

+The LCG is used in below systems or libraries: ANSI C, C99, C11, POSIX, glibc, muslc, bash,  Java(modified version of LCG).

 ## Mix

 A typical implementation of PRNG comprised of the two PRNG algorithm introduced above: